Skip to content

 }

-std::atomic guarantees that fetch_add is atomic—no intermediate state will be visible to other threads.
-We will dive deep into memory_order_relaxed and other memory order options in the later chapter on atomic operations.
-For now, you just need to know: std::atomic can eliminate data races.
+std::atomic guarantees that counter++ is atomic—no intermediate state will be visible to other threads.
+We will dive deeper into memory_order and other memory ordering options in the chapter on atomic operations.
+For now, just know: std::atomic eliminates data races.

-Additionally, protecting the critical section with a std::mutex also eliminates data races.
+Additionally, using a mutex to protect the critical section can also eliminate data races.
 For more complex critical section logic, a mutex is often more appropriate.
-The choice between atomic and mutex depends on how complex your critical section is—if it's just a simple counter, atomic is lighter; if the critical section involves coordinated modifications to multiple variables, a mutex is safer and clearer.
+Choosing between atomic and mutex depends on how complex your critical section is—if it's just a simple counter, atomic is lighter; if the critical section involves coordinated modification of multiple variables, a mutex is safer and clearer.

-A classic race condition example is the "check-then-act" pattern:
+A classic example of a race condition is the "check-then-act" pattern:

 cpp